andreapavoni/ttfm_bot/README.md

 - [x] Room greeting (only when enabled, and bot is moderator)
   - [ ] Greeting message configurable
 - [x] Playlists
-  - [x] Add/Remove songs to your bots playlist
+  - [x] Add/Remove songs to your bot's playlists
   - [x] Create/Remove playlists
   - [x] Switch to another playlist
 - [x] Auto SNAG every song into current playlist